-In the Journal of the science of food and agriculture,(2) doctors at the University of Padova, (yes that Padova in Italy known for its vineyards that produce several high quality red wines), examined several animal studies that measured the effects of Resveratrol on rheumatoid arthritis, osteoarthritis and gout.
+In the Journal of the Science of Food and Agriculture,(2) doctors at the University of Padova, (yes that Padova in Italy known for its vineyards that produce several high-quality red wines), examined several animal studies that measured the effects of Resveratrol on rheumatoid arthritis, osteoarthritis, and gout.
 They noted interesting results in terms of reduced tissue damage, restored cartilage homeostasis (cartilage stability), and decreased levels of uric acid (the problems with gout).

-Of course the French make great wine as well.
-Leading French researchers, writing in the journal Nutrients,(3) found that in rheumatoid arthritis, evidence suggest that resveratrol displayed anti-inflammatory, anti-catabolic (prevents breakdown), anti-apoptotic (prevents cell death) in various articular (cartilage) cell types, including chondrocytes (cartilage building blocks) and synoviocytes (the cells that regulate inflammation in the synovial fluid of joints).
+Of course, the French make great wine as well.
+Leading French researchers, writing in the journal Nutrients,(3) found that in rheumatoid arthritis, evidence suggests that resveratrol displayed anti-inflammatory, anti-catabolic (prevents breakdown), anti-apoptotic (prevents cell death) in various articular (cartilage) cell types, including chondrocytes (cartilage building blocks) and synoviocytes (the cells that regulate inflammation in the synovial fluid of joints).
 In preclinical models of osteoarthritis and rheumatoid arthritis, resveratrol has shown joint protective effects, mainly mediated by decreased production of pro-inflammatory and pro-degradative factors.

 A May 2020 study in the journal Cells (4) comes to us from Italy.
-It confirmed the benefits of resveratrol I mentioned above.
+It confirmed the benefits of the resveratrol I mentioned above.
 Here are the summary learning points:

 - Resveratrol has a chondroprotective (cartilage protective) characteristic that helps limit cartilage matrix loss (the cartilage ingredients) during the early stages of the disease.

-- Resveratrol has an anti-apoptotic effect (an anti-oxidant characteristic of prevention of cell death, in this case cartilage cell death), by shutting off harmful inflammation.
+- Resveratrol has an anti-apoptotic effect (an anti-oxidant characteristic of prevention of cell death, in this case, cartilage cell death), by shutting off harmful inflammation.